 MAS 211.
 Externship Experience for Medical Office Certificate.
 3 Credits.

 This externship experience will allow student to apply knowledge, perform administrative procedures and develop professional attitudes for interacting with other professionals and healthcare consumers.
-Placements include actual medical offices and/or clinics.
-One seminar hour and 10 hours of field experience per week are required, totaling 120 hrs over the semester.
-Prerequisites: MAS 101, MAS 102.
-Corequisites: MAS 201, MAS 202 and MAS 203.
+Placements include actual medical offices, clinics, and/or healthcare facilities.
+The field experience, seminar and certification review will equal 120 hours.
+Students are expected to complete a minimum of 15 hours/week at the externship site.
+Prerequisites: MAS 131, MAS 233; MAS 231 (corequisite).
 Spring.